MajorZiploc/google.app.suite.scripts/README.md

 ## Deploying a script
 NOTE: use single or double quotes around the first param.
 It MUST be a string that contains text, numbers, and special chars to work properly.
 Use single quotes if you want to ensure that bash does not evaluate variables inside the string.

+Make sure to sync the remote App Suite with your code changes by pushing them:
+> just push ./project_folder

 Example:
 > just deploy 'A description of the deployment' ./project_folder